 Excavation and restoration of Akita Castle remains are underway at Akita Castle Ruins Historical Park

-Although Akita Castle is now lost, excavations have yielded many findings in addition to the discovery of flush toilets.
-In 2016, the Akita City Akita Castle Ruins Historical Museum opened, excavated materials were made available to the public, and the remains of Akita Castle were restored in the Akita Castle Ruins Historical Park
+In 2016,the Akita City Akita Castle Ruins Historical Museumopened, excavated materials were made available to the public, and the remains of Akita Castlethe Akita Castle Ruins Historical Parkwere restored at

 The scale and layout of the government building are gradually becoming clear

-Akita Castle had walls with a circumference of approximately 2.2 km, and within these walls was a walled enclosure, within which the government offices were located.
-The walls were approximately 77 m north to south and 94 m east to west, with the main hall at the center and side halls arranged symmetrically on either side.
-Each building was large, and it is said that they were arranged in the same way as Heijo-kyo and Heian-kyo, demonstrating the prestige of the imperial court
+The wall measured approximately 77 meters from north to south and 94 meters from east to west, with the main hall at the center and the side halls arranged symmetrically on either side.
+Each building was large in scale, and it is said that this layout, similar to that of Heijo-kyo and Heian-kyo, was intended to demonstrate the prestige of the imperial court

 There are gates on the east, west, north and south sides, and the restored east gate